mkitowski/wordpress-docker-clean-template/readme.md

-##Wordpress with clean react theme
+Wordpress with clean react theme
+---

 it is clean template of Wordpress with empty react theme for local development based on Docker and react-create-wptheme